© Alexander Harbaugh 2016

 Between 2014 and 2017, alongside further annual live performance cycles, VestAndPage produced Plantain, the art film based on their month-long performance walk from Northern Germany through Poland to the Russian region of Kaliningrad in May/June 2015.
 The project is based on true historic events of the escape of Stenke's family in the civil exodus from former East Prussia in winter 1945.

-VestAndPage's writings have been extensively published in books and magazines of contemporary art, among which Performance Research, Flash Art, Studio Research, Art&Education, Research Catalogue, Nexus.
+VestAndPage's theoretical and poetic writings have been extensively published in books and magazines of contemporary art, among which Performance Research, Flash Art, Studio Research, Art&Education, Research Catalogue, Nexus.
 Their own publications by VestAndPage press investigate the intimate tissue of creativity and artistic practice, questioning performance art as urgency.

 Their durational performances are distinguished by actions and sensorial details that undermine the conventional and put elements of logic into question.
 These performances can have durations of 24 hours (Fear vs Love vs Fear), five consecutive days and nights (Without Tuition or Restraint), or are month-long (Plantain).